vitalets/playwright-bdd/README.md

 ```

 #### Custom fixtures
-To use [custom fixtures](https://playwright.dev/docs/test-fixtures#with-fixtures) in step definitions you need the following:
+To use [custom fixtures](https://playwright.dev/docs/test-fixtures#with-fixtures) in step definitions:

 1. Define custom fixtures with `test.extend()` and export `test` instance.
 For example, `fixtures.ts`:
     ```ts